 From 2007 to 2020, Brantley worked with ATHICA: Athens Institute for Contemporary Art, a nonprofit art space in Athens, Georgia.
 She assumed a leadership role from 2015 to 2016, when she was elected president of the board of directors.
 She has curated seven exhibitions at ATHICA.
 In 2016, she was a panelist for the Georgia Council for the Arts.
 She has served as juror or guest speaker for many local organizations.

-Brantley earned a BFA and BA with honors from the University of Georgia in 2005.
-She was the first undergraduate to receive a Center for Undergraduate Research Opportunities (CURO) Fellowship to do research Georgia Museum of Art’s Henry D. Green Center for the Study of the Decorative Arts.
+Brantley earned a BFA and BA with honors from the University of Georgia.
+She was the first undergraduate to receive a Center for Undergraduate Research Opportunities (CURO) Fellowship to do research for Georgia Museum of Art’s Henry D. Green Center for the Study of the Decorative Arts.
 Subsequently, she earned an MA in art history with distinction from the University of Georgia.
 Her master’s thesis was the basis for an essay on the artist Matthew Barney that appears in the anthology Contemporary Art About Architecture: A Strange Utility (Ashgate 2013).